vatpac-technology/sops/docs/terminal/amberleyoakey.md

 | **Amberley Approach**         | **AMA** | **Amberley Approach**   | **126.200** | **AMB_APP**   |
 | **Oakey Approach**            | **OKA** | **Oakey Approach**      | **125.400** | **OK_APP**    |

+!!! note
+    Amberley TCU is a [military TCU](../../controller-skills/military/#military-aerodromes) and procedures can differ significantly to those in a civil TCU.
+Ensure you are familiar with the [military controller skills](../../controller-skills/military) necessary to provide a quality service.

 ## Airspace
 The vertical limits of the AMB TCU are `SFC` to `F210`.